-Pond No. 5 (Photographs 45 and 46) on the northeast side of the RWL, adjacent to Pond No. 3, was observed to be functioning satisfactorily with respect to water flow and sedimentation during the annual inspection.
-There was no indication of tearing of the geomembrane within the basin.
-During this inspection it was noted, similar to the 2020 inspection, that there was accumulated water under the Pond No. 5 liner system along a limited section of the southwest edge adjacent to Pond No. 3.
+Pond No. 5 (Photographs 45 and 46) on the Northeast side of the RWL, adjacent to Pond No. 3, was observed to be functioning satisfactorily with respect to water flow and sedimentation during the annual inspection.
+There was no indication of tearing of the geomembrane within the basin (Photograph 43).
+During this inspection it was noted, similar to the 2021 inspection, that there was accumulated water under the Pond No. 5 liner system along a limited section of the southwest edge adjacent to Pond No. 3.
 This accumulation was evidenced by floating liner at the water interface at the pond operating level.
+It was also noted that the floating liner was minimal compared to previous inspections.

 The facility has installed a slit in the geomembrane several feet above the operating level of the pond for purposes of inserting a suction withdrawal pipe for removal of accumulating water originating from beneath the geomembrane.
 A small pump is utilized to withdraw this water as needed to avoid stress and uplift pressures on the liner system from accumulated water.
 The facility monitors this accumulation and has continued to utilize personnel to withdraw this water and discharge into the pond on an as needed basis.
-This water is reportedly clear and appeared to be groundwater, but was not observed during the inspection.
-It appears, based on the continued reappearance of this condition that a perched groundwater condition may exist with a connection to the Pond 5 area.
+This water is reportedly clear and appears to be groundwater but was not observed by ERM during the inspection.
+It appears, based on the continued reappearance of this condition, that a perched groundwater condition may exist with a connection to the Pond 5 area.
 The source of this water has not been identified but is apparently not from the pond, since it accumulates above the operating level within the pond, and groundwater results from down gradient monitoring wells do not indicate a release from Pond No. 5.

 There were minor punctures noted in the geomembrane near the concrete inflow channel to Pond No. 5 (Photograph 49) that may be the result of animal hoofs.
-The holes appeared to be above the operating level of the pond and away from concentrated inflow of stormwater.
-These holes should be repaired as weather conditions allow in 2022.
+Deer tracks were observed in the soil near this location.
+The holes are above the normal operating level of the pond and 2+ feet away from where leachate and stormwater flows enter the pond.
+These holes should be repaired as weather conditions allow in 2023.
+Additional measures for the exclusion of whitetail deer from this area should also be explored.